-However, two major exceptions were found in this study.
+However, two major exceptions were discovered.
 First, it was found that Ethereum investors can generate abnormal returns in January.
-Second, abnormal profits can be generated from short-selling Litecoin in Monday.
-These results are robust after the considerations of volatility-clustering, non-normality and changes in methodologies to detect the anomalies.
-Although the anomalies are at odds with the rest of the conducted tests, it is consistent with the hypothesis that each cryptocurrency has different level of efficiency.
-In particular, the results are consistent with Kristoufek and Vosvrda (2019)’s posit that Ethereum and Litecoin are the least efficient cryptocurrency.
-Thus, future research about the cryptocurrencies efficiency ranking as well as the potential reasons behind the phenomena are highly encouraged.
+Second, abnormal profits can be generated from short-selling Litecoin on Mondays.
+These results are robust after the considerations of volatility-clustering, non-normality and changes in methodologies to detect anomalies.
+Although the anomalies are at odds with the rest of the conducted tests, it is consistent with the hypothesis that each cryptocurrency has a different level of efficiency.
+In particular, the results are in line with Kristoufek and Vosvrda (2019) who posit that Ethereum and Litecoin are the least efficient cryptocurrencies.
+Thus, future research about the efficiency ranking of cryptocurrencies, as well as the potential reasons behind the phenomena are highly encouraged.

 Overall, this study contributes to the literature on cryptocurrency market efficiency and seasonality.
 Besides academics, this study may help Ethereum/Litecoin investors to improve their investment portfolio performance.
-Ultimately, the practical implications also extend to market regulators in order to design necessary regulations to promote fair trade and prevent arbitrage in the fast-growing cryptocurrency markets.
+Ultimately, the practical implications also extend to market regulators, offering guidance in designing the necessary regulations to promote fair trade and prevent arbitrage in the fast-growing cryptocurrency markets.

 References

-Abraham, A. and Ikenberry, D. (1994), "The Individual Investor and the Weekend Effect", Journal of Financial and Quantitative Analysis, Vol.29 No.2, pp.263-277
+Abraham, A. and Ikenberry, D. (1994), "The individual investor and the weekend effect", Journal of Financial and Quantitative Analysis, Vol.29 No.2, pp.263-277

 Aharon, D.Y. and Qadan, M. (2019), "Bitcoin and the day-of-the-week effect", Finance Research Letters, Vol.31, pp. 415-424